Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 ## Lab Environment

-ArcBox NICConf edition is a special “flavor” of ArcBox that is intended for users who want to experience Azure Arc-enabled servers' capabilities in a sandbox environment.
+ArcBox Lab edition is a special “flavor” of ArcBox that is intended for users who want to experience Azure Arc-enabled servers' capabilities in a sandbox environment.
 Screenshot below shows layout of the lab environment.

   ![Screenshot showing ArcBox architecture](ArcBox-architecture.png)